peteroupc/html3dutil/doc/H3DU.Texture.md

  <a name='H3DU.Texture_H3DU.Texture_setClamp'></a>
 ### H3DU.Texture#setClamp(clamp)

+<b>Deprecated: Use the TextureInfo class's "wrapS" and
+"wrapT" parameters instead.</b>

 Sets the wrapping behavior of texture coordinates that fall out of range when using this texture.
 This setting